61pete/Esp32-Internet-Radio/README.md

 	•	Always test components on a breadboard before soldering.
 	•	Writing your own code can solve compatibility issues with libraries.
 	•	Be careful when soldering small components like the ESP32 pins.
 	•	It’s good to have a proper case for the device, even if it’s wooden.
-A 3D-printed case would be more accessible for most people.
+But a 3D-printed case would be more accessible for most people.

 <h2>Future Improvements</h2>